iamskratsch/iamskratsch.github.io/content/privacy.md

 The Company collects your information in order to record and support your participation in the activities you select.
 If you register to download a book or resources, sign up for our newsletter, and/or purchase a product from us, we collect your information.
 We use this information to track your preferences and to keep you informed about the products and services you have selected to receive and any related products and/or services.
 As a visitor to this Website, you can engage in most activities without providing any personal information.
 It is only when you seek to download resources and/or register for services that you are required to provide information.

 If you are outside the European Union and opt to receive any free resources, participate in any free training programs, register for a webinar, register for a live event, register for a seminar, or purchase any products sold by the Company on this Website, we will automatically enroll ​you to receive our free email newsletter.
 If you do not wish to receive this newsletter, you can unsubscribe anytime.
-We include an &quot;unsubscribe&quot; link at the bottom of every email we send.
+We include an "unsubscribe" link at the bottom of every email we send.
 If you ever have trouble unsubscribing, you can [contact us](https://iamskratsch.github.io/contact) to unsubscribe from future emails.

 If you are in the European Union and opt to receive any free resources, participate in any free training programs, register for a webinar, register for a live event, register for a seminar, or purchase any products sold by the Company on this Website, we will only enroll ​you to receive our free email newsletter if you affirmatively consent to it.
 If you do not wish to receive this newsletter, you can unsubscribe anytime.
-We include an &quot;unsubscribe&quot; link at the bottom of every email we send.
+We include an "unsubscribe" link at the bottom of every email we send.
 If you ever have trouble unsubscribing, you can [contact us](https://iamskratsch.github.io/contact) to unsubscribe from future emails.

 ### **How Do We Use the Information That You Provide to Us?**